 It’s typically hard to investigate because there could be a million reasons for this.
 If your PC is experiencing this problem constantly or when making significant changes to your system, you’re probably looking at a system issue.

-- Open Restoro.
+- Download and Install Restoro.
+Open Restoro.
 It will run a free scan, and it will also provide a detailed PC Status.

 - Once finished, you will see a report showing all the issues, and to fix the issues, click Start Repair.